flash-oss/medici/README.md

 - Added a new `timestamp+datetime` index on the transactionModel to improve the performance of paginated ledger queries.
 - Added a `lockModel` to make it possible to call `.balance()` and **get a reliable result while using a mongo-session**.
 Call `.writelockAccounts()` with first parameter being an Array of Accounts, which you want to lock.
 E.g. `book.writelockAccounts(["Assets:User:User1"], { session })`.
 For best performance call writelockAccounts as the last operation in the transaction.
 Also `.commit()` accepts the option `writelockAccounts`, where you can provide an array of accounts or a RegExp.
 It is recommended to use the `book.writelockAccounts()`.
 - **POTENTIALLY BREAKING**: Node.js 12 is the lowest supported version.
 Although, 10 should still work fine.
-- **POTENTIALLY BREAKING**: `.ledger()` returns lean Transaction-Objects for better performance.
+- **POTENTIALLY BREAKING**: `.ledger()` returns lean Transaction-Objects (POJO) for better performance.
 To retrieve hydrated mongoose models set `lean` to `false` in the third parameter of `.ledger()`.
 It is recommended to not hydrate the transactions, as it implies that the transactions could be manipulated and the data integrity of Medici could be risked.
 - **POTENTIALLY BREAKING**: Rounding precision was changed from 7 to 8 floating point digits.
   - The new default precision is 8 digits.
 The medici v4 had it 7 by default.
 Be careful if you are using values which have more than 8 digits after the comma.
   - You can now specify the `precision` in the `Book` constructor as an optional second parameter `precision`.
 Simulating medici v4 behaviour: `new Book("MyBook", { precision: 7 })`.
-  - Also, you can enforce an "only-Integer"-mode, by setting the precision to 0.
+  - Also, you can enforce an "only-Integer" mode, by setting the precision to 0.
 But keep in mind that Javascript has a max safe integer limit of 9007199254740991.
 - **POTENTIALLY BREAKING**: Added validation for `name` of Book, `maxAccountPath` and `precision`.
   - The `name` has to be not an empty string or a string containing only whitespace characters.
   - `precision` has to be an integer bigger or equal 0.